georgexyz19/georgexyz.com/content/posts/vim-ubuntu-install.md

 shortcut `Ctrl + Shift + t`, and move to next tab by pressing `Ctrl + PageDown`.
 This does not necessarily relate to Vim, but I often use them so they are listed here.

+Another useful terminal shortcut is `Ctrl + z` which puts current application Vim in the background and suspended.
+After running some bash commands, you can type `fg` command to bring Vim back to foreground.
+Or you can use `:!` followed by a bash command to execute the command inside Vim.

 #### Copy and Paste via Clipboard